yangashley/task-list-api/ada-project-docs/wave_05.md

 ## Writing Tests

-This wave requires more testing writing.
+This wave requires more test writing.
-- As with incomplete test in other waves, you should comment out the `Exception` when implementing the test.
+- As with incomplete tests in other waves, you should comment out the `Exception` when implementing a test.
 - The tests you need to write are scaffolded in the `test_wave_05.py` file.
   - These tests are currently skipped with `@pytest.mark.skip(reason="test to be completed by student")` and the function body has `pass` in it.
 Once you implement these tests you should remove the `skip` decorator and the `pass`.
 - For the tests you write, use the requirements in this document to guide your test writing.